malaire/banglejs/widadjust/README.md

 ## Basic logic

+- When widget starts, clock error state is loaded from file `widadjust.state`.
-- Internal clock error counter is updated periodically (**Update Interval**) according to **PPM**.
+- While widget is running, widget display and clock error is updated periodically (**Update Interval**) according to **PPM**.
-- If clock error exceeds **Threshold** then clock is updated with `setTime`.
+- When clock error exceeds **Threshold** clock is adjusted with `setTime`.

-Whenever this widget is restarted (e.g. when going to Launcher) current clock error progress is by default forgotten and reset to 0.
-This can cause significant inaccuracy especially with large **Update Interval** or **Threshold**.
-If **Save State** is enabled then clock error progress is saved to file as needed so that it is not forgotten when widget is restarted.
+- When widget exists, clock error state is saved to file `widadjust.state` if needed.

 ## Services